stupidmankind/BYpassDoc/docs/source/commands/addtovariable.rst

 Description
 -----------

-This command allows you to modify variables.
-Use this command when you want to modify the value of variables.
-You can even use variables to modify other variables.
+This command allows you to add another value to a variable.
+Use this command when you want to turn a variable to hold multiple values.
+Access to the value will need an index to indicate For example, a variable {vVal} has value "hello".
+By using this command to add "world", {vVal} will hold "hello" at {vVal.0} and "world" at {vVal.1}

 Parameters
 ----------

 **Variable Name**
-	Enter variable name to modify
+	Variable name to modify

 **Variable Value**
-	Please define the input to be added to the variable
+	The input to be added to the variable

 Returned Value
 --------------
-	This command does not have returned value.
+	This command does not have returned value but new value will be added to the variable.

 Example Usage
 -------------